mikenakis/MikeNakis.Clio/MikeNakis.Clio.README.md

 - No support for case-insensitive argument names: all argument names must be supplied exactly as specified.
   - This is so by design.
 - No support for fault tolerance: if the slightest thing goes wrong with the formulation of the command-line, an error message gets printed, and any attempt to read the value of any argument after that results in an exception.
   - This is so by design.
 (There is no such thing as "fault tolerance"; it is just a euphemism for _**silent failure**_.
-I do not engage in, endorse, or facilitate, any form of silent failure.)
+I do not engage in, endorse, or facilitate silent failure in any way, shape, or form.)

 ## License